Joerg-Schultz/ComputerAssistedAnimalTraining/README.md

+---
+layout: page
+title: The page title
+subtitle: The page subtitle
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Joerg-Schultz/ComputerAssistedAnimalTraining/edit/main/README.md) to maintain and preview the content for your website in Markdown files.